Abhayanand: Other Super 30

 Abhayanand also provides academic mentor ship to various such programs run by CSRL.
 These programs include Oil India Super 30 Assam (Guwahati/Jorhat/Dibrugarh), National Super 100 Delhi, GAIL Utkarsh Super 100 Kanpur.
 These programs are sponsored by various Indian PSUs (Public Sector Undertakings) such as GAIL, Powergrid, Oil India Limited.
 In 2011, 12 out of 20 students cracked the entrance test, 8 out of 20 qualified from Kanpur and 1 out of 3 passed the examination from Guwahati.

-Abhayanand also wanted the society to realize its potential by helping the underprivileged children to compete for one of the toughest examination of India.
+Abhayanand also wanted the society to realise its potential by helping the underprivileged children to compete for one of the toughest examination of India.
 He provides academic mentorship to students of Magadh Super30, a program run by the people of Gaya on similar lines as Super30.
 Magadh Super 30 was started in 2008.
 In 2011 2 out of 16 students cracked the IIT entrance test.
 Another such program Triveni Super 30 is run by Triveni Shubhakaran Trust, Calcutta in Patna which is also mentored by Abhayanand.
 8 out of 15 students from Triveni Super 30 passed the IIT entrance test in 2011.